valery-judah/leetcode-python/docs/architecture.md

 Default (single solution):

-- `tasks/NNNN-slug/notes.md` — clarifying questions, approach, complexity.
+- `tasks/NNNN-slug/readme.md` — clarifying questions, examples, approach, complexity.
 - `tasks/NNNN-slug/solutions.py` — export a `Solution` class with a `solve(...)` method.
 Optionally include `ALL_SOLUTIONS = [Solution]` for consistency.
-- `tasks/NNNN-slug/test_solution.py` — pytest tests for the above.

 Multi-solution pattern (recommended for comparing approaches):

 - `tasks/NNNN-slug/solutions.py` — consolidated module exporting multiple classes implementing the same `solve(...)` API.
 List them in `ALL_SOLUTIONS = [ClassA, ClassB, ...]`.
 Optionally set `Solution = ClassA` as a default alias.
-- `tasks/NNNN-slug/test_<slug>.py` — pytest that discovers variants by reading `ALL_SOLUTIONS` from `solutions.py`.
-Each class is parametrized as its own variant.
-If `ALL_SOLUTIONS` is absent, tests use the single exported `Solution` class from `solutions.py`.
+- No per-task test files are required.
+The generic spec `tasks/all_problems_spec.py` auto-discovers the primary class (or the first class in `ALL_SOLUTIONS`) and runs the declared `TEST_CASES`.

 Example: `tasks/0217-contains-duplicate/solutions.py`.